jangho721/jangho721.github.io/_pages/me.md

 nav: true
 ---

+🌉 I’m someone who loves bridging the gap between people and AI.
+I believe AI has the potential to make people’s lives better in meaningful ways, and I enjoy tackling complex problems, simplifying them, and uncovering insights from data.
+I’m especially interested in how AI can make a real-world impact across domains like business, science, and social good.

-🌉 I'm someone who loves bridging the gap between people and AI.
+I'm someone who loves bridging the gap between people and AI.
 I believe that AI has the potential to make people’s lives better in meaningful ways.
 Beyond just improving performance, I think it’s crucial to create AI systems that are trustworthy, ethical, and responsible, while ensuring that AI evolves in this direction.
 I aim to contribute to creating AI systems that understand and support people.

 🌍 I'm especially interested in how AI can create real-world impact in various domains such as business, science, and social good.
 I find joy in tackling complex problems, simplifying them, and discovering insights from data.